The ultimate guide to sending gifts overseas from Australia

 Flowers are a classic choice to send someone from overseas.
 Make sure you find a flower store from the country that you wish to send the flowers to.
 You’ll be able to write a personalised message at no extra cost.
-Sometimes flowers stores also offer delivery for chocolate boxes and other gifts, so make sure to check out their whole site for some extra ideas.
+Sometimes flower stores also offer delivery of chocolate boxes and other gifts, so make sure to check out their whole site for some extra ideas.

-Interflora are a trusted online florist, sending flowers since the early 1900's.
-Simply select the country you wish to send flowers to, and they do the rest!
-They even use local florist to source their floral gifts.
+Interflora is a trusted online florist, sending flowers since the early 1900s.
+Simply select the country you wish to send flowers to and it does the rest!
+It even uses local florist to source the floral gifts.

-A yearly subscription to their favourite magazine.
-This is so easy and it’s a gift that they will receive every month!
+A yearly subscription to their favourite magazine is so easy and it’s a gift that they will receive every month!

 Skyping overseas can be expensive if you’re chatting a lot.
 Top up someone’s Skype account with credit so they don’t have to think about it for a while.

 This is also an easy choice and there are many sites that offer this service.
-Simply look for a company that operates in the country where your recipient lives and abracadabra, a perfectly gift-wrapped present full of goodies.
+Simply look for a company that operates in the country where your recipient lives and abracadabra, a perfectly gift-wrapped present full of goodies will arrive.